 - Domesticated pets purr at a frequency of 25-150 vibrations per second.
 Sound frequency within this range is therapeutic for healing wounds and relieving pain.

-- Vocal cords produce purrs at a frequency that stimulates muscle and bones growth.
+- Vocal cords produce purrs at a frequency that stimulates muscle and bone growth.

 - A cat’s purr is produced by blood flowing through a vein in the kitty’s chest cavity.